 Addicted to Complaining

 That's the point at which so many of us may turn into controlling or complaining freaks, agonizing to squeeze some satisfaction from others, but not able to---just like a person whose sneeze always gets cut short and he can't make it.

-In a certain sense we assume a hypochondriac's mentality, "only feeling good when we are feeling bad", as that comes more "natural to us".
+In a certain sense we assume a hypochondriac's mentality, "only feeling good when feeling bad", as that comes more "natural" to us.
 For an example, it becomes so sweet to gossip that some of us "just can't wait to tell...", and we are "dying to find out..."---some of you may be able to replace dots with certain personal experiences.

 Before we know it, it has become a national pastime to be pissed-off at something, and what makes it so amusing is the fact that after a while it doesn't even matter what it is---as long as we have something to bitch about.